ServiceNow/Fast-LLM/docs/quick-start.md

     [^Llama-A100]:
         Precision was set to `bf16`.
         FlashAttention was enabled.
-        Micro-batch size was set to 20.
+        Micro-batch size was set to 1.
+        ZeRO stage 2 was used.
     [^Llama-H100]:
         Precision was set to `bf16`.
         FlashAttention was enabled.
-        Micro-batch size was set to 20.
+        Micro-batch size was set to 1.
+        ZeRO stage 2 was used.

 If you included the W&B section in your configuration, you can also track your training progress on the Weights & Biases dashboard as well.
 Follow the link in the console output to view your training run.